A laptop doesn't have to be good-looking to be a good choice, as proven by this Acer Aspire 5 review.

-While it may look dated, under the hood, the Acer Aspire 5 packs a serious punch with its 10th Gen Intel Core processor with a fast M.2 SSD.
-Factor in 8GB of RAM and a decent 48Wh battery and 1080p IPS panel.
-This is the definition of a reliable laptop you can count on to work hard for you day in, day out.
+While it may look a little old-school now, the Acer Aspire 5 is actually a powerful machine.
+It has a 10th Gen Intel Core processor with a fast M.2 SSD.
+Then, factor in 8GB of RAM, a decent 48Wh battery and 1080p IPS panel and what you get is total reliability.

 What's more, as tested this is the 14-inch Acer Aspire 5 A514-52-582Y model (15-inch models and variants running AMD processors are also available), so despite the mediocre screen to body ratio this remains a pretty portable device.

-Connectivity isn't bad either, with USB Type-C and ethernet in the mix.
+There's plenty in the way of connectivity as well, with both USB Type-C and ethernet in the mix.
 It covers most bases.
 There are certainly better-looking laptops at this price (head to our general best laptops ranking for more of those).
 But despite that, the Acer Aspire 5 presents a pretty strong overall package.
 Read on to find out more.